SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 let array = string.replace("guys", "people").split(' ');
 //the above doesn't work because the string the split occurred on no longer exists after the operation.
 ```

-ChatGPT is telling me this _is_ possible with JS by making a generator function (it's pretty cool).
-Still, it's quite amazing to see this as the default.

 ## `String`